 - Consistent and smooth

 Perhaps you are wondering whether you can simply research these techniques and practice them yourself?
 Yes, you can do that.
 But how many times have you tried to incorporate something like this into your lifestyle and lost interest or motivation before you even saw the benefits?
-Whether you join me for a single session or monthly, you will receive guidance but also accountability to show up for your practice and for yourself.
+Whether you join me for a single session or every month, you will receive guidance but also accountability to show up for your practice and for yourself.

 What will happen in the Introduction to Breathwork online workshop?

 First, we will take time to settle into the practice and you will observe your natural breath.
 I will teach you the yogic mindset it is important to maintain throughout this practice.
 Then, I will guide you through yoga poses and stretches to open up your chest and shoulders and release your diaphragm.
 Next, we will practice a series of breathwork techniques together.

 These will be perfectly accessible techniques, suitable for all levels.
 If you have any specific conditions, I advise you to email me beforehand at firstname.lastname@example.org so that I can offer you any personalised advice you need. during and after the workshop, you can expect to feel extremely calm and relaxed, both in mind and body.
 Once you learn the techniques, you will be able to practice them yourself daily to continue reaping the benefits.